Interesting FootballInteresting Football

 6. Estadio de La Cartuja – 57,619

 The Estadio La Cartuja has a capacity of 57,619 seats and is the sixth-largest stadium in Spain.
-It is a UEFA Category 4 stadium and has hosted football matches, including the 2003 UEFA Cup Final.
+It is a UEFA Category 4 stadium hosting football matches, including the 2003 UEFA Cup Final.

 Apart from football, it has hosted other sporting events and music concerts.